vipulnaik/diet-exercise-health/events/2025/2025-blood-test-plans.md

 * https://ownyourlabs.com/product/creatine-kinase-total/ ($37.34)
 * https://marekdiagnostics.com/products/creatine-kinase-ck-total ($6)
-* Request A Test doesn't seem to have this, but it has a creatine test
+* Request A Test doesn't seem to have this, but it has a creatine test for $39; I do not know for sure how the tests relate

 This is good as a measure of muscle growth/damage/regrowth and can be good for the interpretation of ALT and AST values that are part of a